esfoobar/flask-api-poetry-boilerplate/README.md

 ## Working with Docker

 - To run the applcation, from the root directory just type `docker-compose up`
-- To run tests, run `docker run --rm -it flask-poetry-boilerplate poetry run pytest`
+- To run tests, run `docker run --rm -it flask-api-poetry-boilerplate poetry run pytest`